showkoth/showkoth/README.md

 <h3 align="center">A Security and Decentralized Systems researcher from Bangladesh.</h3>

 <p>Currently, I am pursuing my PhD in Computer Engineering at the University of Notre Dame, Indiana, USA.
-I am working as a Graduate Research Assistant under <a href="https://sites.nd.edu/taeho-jung/">Prof. Taeho Jung, Associate Professor, University of Notre Dame</a>, in the area of Security and Decentralized Systems.</p>
+I am working as a Graduate Research Assistant under <a href="https://sites.nd.edu/taeho-jung/">Prof. Taeho Jung</a>, in the area of Security and Decentralized Systems.</p>

  <p>My research areas are Security, Decentralized Systems, and Cryptography.</p>